kn-vardhan/Cryptographic-Hashing-Algorithms/README.md

 ## Usage

+1. Make sure that the current working directory inside your terminal is `cryptographic-hashing-algorithms`.
-1. Run the main program file
+2. Run the main program file
 ```zsh
    python3 main.py
 ```